 Straits Course at Whistling Straits—Kohler, Wis.

 When Pete Dye designed the Straits course, he emphasized bunkers—a lot of them.
-Some are cavernous and expansive, others awkwardly positioned among (and on) those aforementioned mounds, and some classically pot-shaped with near-vertical faces.
+Some are cavernous and expansive, others awkwardly positioned among (and on) precipitous mounds, and some classically pot-shaped with near-vertical faces.
 Those features, along with thick fescue rough and native areas, are why it’s imperative that you keep your ball in the short grass.

 Based on early reports, Steve Stricker, the American team’s captain, didn’t do much to change the width of the fairways, as other captains over the years have done to try to give their home team an advantage.
 Instead, Stricker will likely adjust tee placements to potentially make some holes, such as 13 and 14, drivable in the right wind conditions.
 According to Mike Aschenbach, the head golf professional at Whistling Straits, those short par fours are ideally positioned during the round.
 “It’s a part of the golf course where matches tend to start finalizing,” he explains.
 “That could be a pivotal spot in a match.”